How to Freeze Carrots (6 Quick Steps)

 Here's what you'll need to set up: a pot of water to boil on the stove and a large bowl filled with ice and cold water.

-You can safely skip blanching entirely if you think you'll use the carrots pretty soon, like within the coming weeks or the next couple of months.
+You can safely skip blanching entirely if you think you’re going to use the carrots pretty soon, like within the couple of months.

 Step 3 - Blanch the Carrots

-Step 4 - Transfer the Carrots to an Ice Bath
+Step 4 – Move the Carrots to an Ice Bath

 When they're nice and cool, drain the carrots with a colander in the sink and let them air dry for a few minutes.

-You don't need to worry about them being super dry, but the less moisture there is, the smaller the risk that they'll get freezer burned.
+You don’t need to worry about them being super dry, but the less moisture there is, the smaller the chance that they’ll get freezer burned.

-Quick tip: Pack the carrots in smaller portions so that they're easy to manage when you take them out of the freezer later.
+Quick tip: Pack them in smaller portions so that they’re easy to manage when you take them out of the freezer later.

 Carrots are the kinds of vegetables that can be tricky to dice.
-How do you get evenly cut carrots with minimal effort?
+How do you get evenly diced carrots with minimal effort?
 Check out this video for the answer.